JetBrains/Qodana/topics/qodana-ide-plugin.md

 ## Plugin overview

-Functionality of this plugin is available in the **Qodana** tab of the **Problems** window located in the lower-left part of the IDE user interface, and it becomes visible after you open a report.
+The functionality of this plugin is available in the **Qodana** tab of the **Problems** window.
+This window is located in the lower-left part of the IDE user interface, and becomes visible once you open a report.

 After opening, the **Qodana** tab shows the list of problems that were detected by Qodana.